 Competent action creates new information.
 Refusing to hear it is the fastest path to failure.

-- Right to reply. is a right to improvement; a reply that cannot cause change is theatre.
+- Right to reply is a right to improvement.
+A reply that cannot cause change is theatre.

 - Shared memory.
 Post-incident learnings become tests; tests prevent repeats.